TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/usage.rst

 **NOTE:**

-In previous, older versions of Python, Hebrew letters stored in Python memory as the ``L`` Object were right-to-left (R-T-L); However, in development version of Python 3.9+, these same Hebrew letters returned are left-to-right (L-T-R); Therefore now the Hebrew letter order is consistent with all other orders in sequences of Strings, Lists, and Tuples, i.e. left-to-right L-T-R. Numbers returned in the ``N`` Object are left-to-right L-T-R;
+In previous, older versions of Python, Hebrew letters stored in Python memory as the ``L`` Object were right-to-left (R-T-L); However, in development version of Python 3.9+, these same Hebrew letters returned are left-to-right (L-T-R); However, in our version of ``ipython``, they are presented in the UI as R-T-L as shown here; Thus in current versions of Python, the Hebrew letter order is consistent with all other orders in sequences of Strings, Lists, and Tuples, i.e. left-to-right L-T-R. Numbers returned in the ``N`` Object are left-to-right L-T-R, and although they are presented as R-T-L here, they are stored in Python memory as L-T-R.

 ``N`` Object - List of Gematria Number Values::